gecBurton/csv-manifesto/README.md

 data between two systems, or consumed bespoke information from a business or a doctor or a school then there is a good chance that that data was formatted as CSV.

-And this can be a problem, because the CSV file format is notoriously hard to work with.
+This can be a problem, because the CSV format is notoriously hard to work with.
-Countless hours and untold costs have been lost trying to work out how to interpret the contents of a CSV.

 In this article I am going to explain what CSV is, why business users love it and why technologists loathe it.
 I am going to argue that a sensible, low cost compromise